nareshbhatia/bullsfirst-exercise/exercises/exercise-3-authentication-sign-in.md

 ```

 Finally, when the user signs out, the server discards the access token.
 The
 client can no longer make requests using the same access token.
+The client
+redirects to the home page.

 As mentioned above, the Bullsfirst client saves the access token in
 localStorage.
 When the client starts up, and it finds the access token in